-Below is the syllabus for my ten week class in commercial auditioning technique.
-(When I offer an 8-week class, which I do occasionally, that syllabus skips what are described as weeks 7 & 8 below.)
-For upcoming dates and pricing, please contact me at firstname.lastname@example.org.
+Below is the syllabus for my 10-week class in commercial auditioning technique.
+For upcoming dates and pricing, please contact me at email@example.com.

 COMMERCIAL CLASS SYLLABUS